yuchant/python-timelock/README.md

 # Time lock a file on your system clock speed

+Sequentially encrypted and not able to be parallel processed.
+Estimates current CPU speed to determine how many layers of encryption to apply to create a relatively predictable time to decode.

 Original code and theory is not mine, but I am modifying to fit my needs.

 I am just playing around here and the code is pretty terrible.